pyston/pyston_v1/docs/INSTALLING.md

 ### ccache

 ccache is a build tool that can help speed up redundant compilations.
-It's not strictly necessary; you can disable it by adding `ENABLE_CCACHE := 0` to your Makefile.local.
+It's not strictly necessary; you can disable it by adding `USE_CCACHE := 0` to your Makefile.local.
 It's enabled by default, so to use it you can run
 ```
 sudo apt-get install ccache
 ```